LNPI-Lab/gmlt/README.md

 ## Overview

 The GMLT is a computerized task where participants learn a hidden path through a maze across multiple trials.
+The current release focuses on reinforcing short-term spatial memory by presenting the same, loop-free maze in every trial.
 The test measures:

 - **Spatial Working Memory**: Ability to remember and execute a spatial sequence
 - **Learning Efficiency**: Improvement in performance across trials